 Somaliland: Emerging Economy in the Face of Contradiction

-Due to the lack of official recognition internationally, Somaliland still suffers from the international trade Sitting down with the Somaliland Central Bank Governor Abdi Dirir, you learn quickly how informal the Somaliland economy is.
+Due to the lack of official recognition internationally, Somaliland still suffers from the international trade.
+Sitting down with the Somaliland Central Bank Governor Abdi Dirir, you learn quickly how informal the Somaliland economy is.
 “The GDP of the Somaliland economy is possibly $1.5 billion,” said Mr. Dirir.
 In response to my speculation that the Somaliland economy could range from $3 to $4 billion, the governor easily replied: “it is possible.”
 The movement of money throughout the Somaliland economy is a misnomer for modern day economic growth.
-If you are looking for commercial banks and “Visa accepted here” signs, you will be highly disappointed.
-The embargo imposed on Somalia.
+If you are looking for commercial banks and “visa accepted here” signs, you will be highly disappointed because of the embargo imposed on Somalia.
 Still, Somalians have made a name for themselves as Africa’s most skilled traders.
 As keen businessmen working within constrained parameters, Somalians are a driving force in Africa’s informal market.

 According to the Governor, the Somalian Schilling maintains a stable exchange rate except for the minor fluctuations that occur when the diaspora visit this territory usually at the same time for a holiday week.
 During this time, a huge influx of Somalians brings U.S. dollars into the economy, creating a minor boost in the dollar supply.
 To say informality characterizes this economy would simply be an understatement.